darrylwest/secure-transfer-specs/app-functional-specs.md

 * authentication breech caused by careless users, weak passwords, etc
 * authentication breech caused by stolen device

 Our solution addresses these risks by creating a secure client-to-client environment where only the recipient has the ability to decrypt the received document.
-Each user would have their own copy of the natively compiled client application, with secure key generation.
+Each user would have their own copy of the natively compiled client application, capable of secure key generation for both asymmetric and symmetric encrytion.

 Combining hmac document signatures with secure sockets solves the man-in-the-middle risk.
-Using machine keys with hight entropy to encrypt sensitive documents solves the careless user/weak password risk.
+Using machine keys with high entropy to encrypt sensitive documents solves the careless user/weak password risk.

 Our relay service acts as temporary storage until the recipient requests a document published specifically for them.
-This solves the data-at-rest risk.
+This, combined with secure servers, solves the data-at-rest risk.

 Client applications include additional back-channel methods of authenticating users via two-factor authentication using time based one-time passwords, biometrics and/or private channel devices.
 This additional authentication solves the stolen device risk.